-It is the policy of ODU that all EVMS Department Chairs of the School of Medicine ("SOM") or the Dean of the School of Health Professions ("SHP"), referred to as academic unit's administrative head, or their designees, annually evaluate all faculty members appointed within their departments or programs with the exception of those faculty members who are appointed with an "Adjunct" or "Visiting" title.
+It is the policy of EVMS that all EVMS Department Chairs of the School of Medicine or the Vice President and Dean of the School of Health Professions, referred to as academic unit's administrative head, or their designees, annually evaluate all faculty members appointed within their departments or programs with the exception of those faculty members who are appointed with an "Adjunct" or "Visiting" title.
 Academic units shall make reasonable efforts to inform faculty of the promotion process, including tenure, and encourage participation in professional development activities aligned with their career goals.
-This Policy only applies to "EVMS Faculty" defined as Full-Time Faculty or Part-Time Faculty, (as defined in the Policies and Procedures Relating to Faculty Appointment, Promotion and Tenure of EVMS Faculty), who provide clinical, teaching, research, or administrative services in the SOM or SHP.
-All references to "faculty" herein mean EVMS Faculty as defined in this policy.
-Adjunct or Visiting Faculty shall be subject to ODU policies governing the review of ODU faculty.